-Bulgaria: Purchase of Bulgarian assets of CEZ – CPC reopening in-depth probe2.
-September 2020. / SEE Energy News
+Bulgaria: Purchase of Bulgarian assets of CEZ – CPC reopening in-depth probe, SEE Energy News

 Last month, the Sofia Administrative Court cancelled a decision by the Bulgarian Commission for the Protection of Competition (CPC) to forbid the sale of the local assets of Czech energy company (CEZ) to local insurer Eurohold.
 The court returned the case to the regulator and requested it to conduct a new probe into the proposed deal in line with the court-prescribed guidelines.
 The court cancelled the decision because the CPC published it just 14 days after announcing that it will carry out an in-depth probe of the deal, even though interested parties are allowed by law to file statements regarding the effect of the deal on the competition on the respective markets within a 30-day period.